-Since version 0.8 khal does only supports python 3.
+Since version 0.10, khal only supports python 3.6+.
 If you have python 2 and 3 installed in parallel you might need to use pip3 instead of pip and python3 instead of python.
-In case your operating system cannot deal with python 2 and 3 packages concurrently, we suggest installing khal in a virtualenv (e.g. by using virtualenvwrapper or with the help of pipsi) and than starting khal from that virtual environment.
+In case your operating system cannot deal with python 2 and 3 packages concurrently, we suggest installing khal in a virtualenv (e.g. by using virtualenvwrapper or with the help of pipsi) and then starting khal from that virtual environment.

 sqlite3 support enabled (which is usually the case).